Click the icon in the top-right of each advert to enlarge it

+Ad agency McMillan encouraged animation lovers to rediscover the child inside with this print ad campaign promoting the Ottawa International Animation Festival (OIAF).
 Each of the five print ads features a gorgeous illustration and the tagline 'Get in touch with your inner child'.
-Some of the drawings contain mature content but the cartoon-style characters and graphics maintain a fun, tongue-in-cheek element to the campaign.
+Some of the drawings contain mature content (see the full set here) but the cartoon-style characters and graphics maintain a fun, tongue-in-cheek vibe.

 32. Wacom Bamboo

-To promote design tablet king Wacom's popular Bamboo products, art director and illustrator Maria Molina developed this set of prints under the tagline 'Creativity has no boundaries'.
-The series includes three illustrations, each featuring various designer tools with a twist.
+To promote design tablet king Wacom's Bamboo series, art director and illustrator Maria Molina developed this set of prints under the tagline 'Creativity has no boundaries'.
+The campaign includes three illustrations, each featuring various design tools with a twist that adds extra Inspector Gadget-style functionality.
 Bright colours, minimal text and simple graphics work perfectly together in this campaign.

-This hard-hitting print ad campaiging against gun violence comes from advertising and marketing agency Grey New York.
-The campaign, which features three human targets, including a small baby, calls for an update to the USA's antiquated gun laws.
+This hard-hitting print ad campaigning against gun violence comes from advertising and marketing agency Grey New York.
+The ads feature a single bullet target affecting three humans (including a small baby), and call for an update to the USA's antiquated gun laws.
 The ad, commissioned by non-profit organisation States United to Prevent Gun Violence, features the tagline 'Bullets leave bigger holes than you think'.

 34. SMS mistype